 We partnered with the Wilson Sheehan Lab for Economic Opportunities (LEO) at the University of Notre Dame to create Stay the Course (STC), a research project to evaluate how case management can help low-income students persist in school and ultimately graduate, equipping them with credentials that increase earning power.

 Money is only ¼ of the problem.
 Nonacademic personal obstacles, social and institutional obstacles, and academic preparation are the other barriers.
-That’s where we fit in- to capture and support some of the non-academic obstacles to success.
+That’s where we fit in – to capture and address some of the non-academic obstacles to success.

 We believe that human capital plays a bigger role than financial capital.

-Each student is paired with a Navigator who provides them what we call “supercharged” case management: holistic, wrap-around services that launch from a place of believing in our students’ capability to reach their goals.
+Each student is paired with a Navigator who provides them what we call “supercharged” case management: holistic, wrap-around services that launch from a fundamental belief in our students’ capability to reach their goals.

 Our approach is individualized and relationship-based, so each Navigator-student relationship looks different.
 For one student, that might look like phone calls to check-in every other day, or walking with them between classes.
 For another, it might look like paying for a car repair, a smoking cessation program, or helping source safe and affordable childcare.

 are three times less likely to complete college

 of Texas undergraduate students attend school part time

 of Texas jobs will require education beyond high school by 2020

 Research results from our partners at LEO show definitively that Stay the Course is making a meaningful difference.